-Pregnancy
+Pregnancy:

-Since Acetaminophen and Tramadol Hydrochloride Tablets is a fixed combination of active ingredients including tramadol, it should not be used during pregnancy.
+Since Tramadol Hydrochloride and Acetaminophen tablet is a fixed combination of active ingredients including tramadol, it should not be used during pregnancy.

-• Data regarding Acetaminophen:

-Epidemiological studies in human pregnancy have shown no ill effects due to Acetaminophen used in the recommended dosages.
+Acetaminophen: Epidemiological studies in human pregnancy have shown no ill effects due to acetaminophen used in the recommended dosage, but patients should follow the advice of their doctor regarding its use.